david-rx/BioLingual/README.md

 BioLingual is a language-audio model for bioacoustics, useful for zero-shot audio classification and sound detection, text-to-audio search, or for fine-tuning on new bioacoustic tasks.

-AnimalSpeak is a large-scale language-audio dataset used to train BioLingual, created by captioning bioacoustics archives such as Xeno-canto and iNaturalist.
+AnimalSpeak is a large-scale language-audio dataset used to train BioLingual, created by captioning bioacoustic archives including Xeno-canto and iNaturalist.

 ![BioLingual.png](BioLingual.png)